elado/kaching/README.md

 But with many items and checks, this process might take some precious time.

-In order to solve that, `attribute_cache` fetches once all liked items and stores them in cache.
+In order to solve that, `kaching` fetches once all liked items and stores them in cache.

 `cache_list :likes` generates these methods: